This tutorial covers:

 }

-module, we created four columns for the product table.
-Among them is the primary key column to uniquely identify a product.
+module to create four columns for the product table.
+Among them is a primary key column to uniquely identify a product.

 Creating a data transfer object